 The space insights page provides a high-level overview of space utilization for calendars managed by Robin.
 It helps teams understand how to optimize existing space and plan for new ones.

 - Navigation tips

 - Does your office have enough meeting space?

 - Are spaces and events well-matched?

 - How are spaces used?

 - Recaptured time: How much space can your office save?

-- Use the calendar drop down to select the date range you're interested in; Past 7 days, Past 4 weeks, Past 12 weeks or Past 6 months.
-Keep in mind, the graphs do not include the data for the current day.
+- Use the toolbar on the right pane to filter by time range you're interested in; Keep in mind, the graphs do not include the data for the current day.
 This may vary by plan: